matthewl225/Using-AI-to-Diagnose-AD/README.md

 ## 2.0 Instructions

-LoadData.py puts images from same runs into their own respective folders.
+WARNING: dataset used may take up ~70GB, training 3D models may require VRAM over 12GB LoadData.py puts images from same runs into their own respective folders.
 The entire dataset is around 35 GB so I will not use that one to test.
 The entire dataset is available for access through [OASIS-3](https://www.oasis-brains.org).
 Only T1W MRI NIFTI components are selected when downloading from xnat.central.org.
 To run, put both of the csv (csv is available in Data folder) and OASIS-3 zip files in the "Data" folder.